0%

 3. Click-Through Rate (CTR)

-CTR measures how often people click on your site after it appears in search results.
+CTR measures the percentage of people who click on your site after it appears in search results.
 A high CTR usually indicates compelling content or meta descriptions.

 4. Bounce Rate